anttijuu/PluginDllDemo/README.md

 5. make
 6. sudo make install

-After this the library is "published" and can be used by the apps.
+After this the library is "published" to `/usr/local/include` and `/usr/local/lib` and can be used by the apps.

+What you want to teach to the students is that if the lib is not open source, you only share the *public headers* and the *binary lib* file to other developers (.so, .dll, .dylib), not all the source code.
+And when you deliver the system to the user, you only deliver the lib binary (.so, .dll, .dylib) and the app binary -- end users do not care about headers.

 Then build the server: